 - Step 1 Make sure the horn and the transducer are properly assembled (see page 23).
-Confirm that there is ONE mylar acoustic washer between the horn and transducer and that the assembly has been properly tightened with the provided spanner wrenches. - a.
+Confirm that there is ONE mylar acoustic washer between the horn and transducer and that the assembly has been properly tightened with the provided spanner wrenches.
+In this section we will refer to the Transducer/Horn Assembly as "ultrasonic stack". - a.
 If you are in the flow-through mode, make sure that the reactor chamber is assembled properly (see page 26).
-Confirm that there is one rubber o-ring above and one below the flange of the horn, the reactor chamber lid is oriented so that its extended lip faces down, all six (6) thumb screws have been tightened evenly, and the reactor chamber is being supported with its provided support arm. - Step 2 If you continue to experience this error, try operating your system with the horn in free air. - a.
+Confirm that the split ID gasket is set evenly around the horn flange, the reactor chamber lid is oriented so that its extended lip faces up, the 1.5" sanitary clamp is properly attached and firmly tightened (by hand), and the reactor chamber is being supported with its provided support arm. - Step 2 If you continue to experience this error, try operating your system with the horn in free air. - a.
 In the batch mode, lift your horn out of the liquid, set the amplitude to 80 % and attempt to initiate ultrasound.
 If the ultrasonic stack successfully starts AND the power displayed on the generator is within 40 W of the value indicated for your horn on the bottom of the Scan Stack Protocol (Appendix I) or the value you benchmarked (Appendix III) for your ultrasonic stack when you received it, then continue to Step 3.
 If a Process Alarm persists, then disassemble and reassemble the ultrasonic stack (see pages 23 and 24), perform the Scan Stack Protocol and attempt to initiate ultrasound again.
 If the fault persists, please contact ISM. - b.
 In flow-through mode, drain all liquid out of your reactor chamber, set the amplitude to 80 % and attempt to initiate ultrasound with the empty chamber.
-If the ultrasonic stack successfully starts AND the power displayed on the generator is within 40 W of the value indicated for your horn on the bottom of the Scan Stack Protocol (Appendix I) or the value you benchmarked

-(Appendix III) for your ultrasonic stack when you received it, then continue to Step 3.
+If the ultrasonic stack successfully starts AND the power displayed on the generator is within 40 W of the value indicated for your horn on the bottom of the Scan Stack Protocol (Appendix I) or the value you benchmarked (Appendix III) for your ultrasonic stack when you received it, then continue to Step 3.
 If a fault error persists, remove the reactor chamber from the ultrasonic stack assembly and then disassemble and reassemble the ultrasonic stack (see pages 23 and 24).
 Do not attach the reactor chamber.
 Perform the Scan Stack Protocol and attempt to initiate ultrasound again.
 If the ultrasonic stack successfully starts AND the power displayed on the generator at 80 % amplitude is within 40 W of the value indicated for your horn on the bottom of the Scan Stack Protocol (Appendix I) or the value you benchmarked (Appendix III) for your ultrasonic stack when you received it, then reassemble the reactor chamber and repeat Step 2b.
 If the fault persists, please contact ISM.